MicrosoftDocs/SupportArticles-docs/support/azure/active-directory/cannot-run-scripts-powershell.md

 When you try to run a script in Microsoft Azure Active Directory Module for Windows PowerShell, you receive one of the following error messages:

 > File C:\my_script.ps1 cannot be loaded.
 The execution of scripts is disabled on this system.
-For more information, see "Get-Help about_signing".
+Please see "Get-Help about_signing" for more details.

 > File C:\Desktop\myscript.ps1 cannot be loaded because running scripts is disabled on this system.
 For more information, see about_Execution_Policies at `http://go.microsoft.com/fwlink/?LinkID=135170`.